EdgenDy/simple-express-crud/README.md

 ## API Creation (NodeJS)

-Before you build your own API endpoint you must know the following JavaScript syntax:
+Before you build your own API endpoint you must have the basic knowledge about the following JavaScript syntax and functions:

 ### Arrow Function